 You can then allow him to go up and grab the stranger's protected arm.
 (You may need to encourage him by telling him "get him" in an excited voice, but some dogs will go ahead and approach the stranger alone.)
 If your dog does not approach the stranger, that person should put his padded arm close to the dog, threaten the dog, and encourage him to bite.

 Important Note: If the dog cowers or shows fear of the stranger, he is not suitable as a personal protection dog.

 This is really one of the most important parts of training a personal protection dog.
 He must be willing to protect you but he must always be willing to leave the person alone.

-As soon as your dog puts his teeth on the stranger he should be told “leave it” and given praise.
+For example, if you choose to train your dog to attack (which again, I do not recommend), as soon as your dog puts his teeth on the "stranger" in the scenario above, he should be told “leave it” and given praise.

-If your dog does not respond to the “leave it” command at this time he can become vicious later and you will not be able to control him; you must stop considering him for any personal protection training.
+Important note: If your dog does not respond to the “leave it” command at this time, he can become vicious later and you will not be able to control him.
+If this happens, you must stop considering him for any personal protection training.

-- Dog Training : How to Train a Dog to Guard Your Hous...
+- How to Train a Dog to Guard Your House

 Do you need a dog to protect your property?
 Training a dog to guard the house is easy.
 This article will explain the process and discuss the benefits and some of the problems.

 - Dog Training Tips: Digging